 "Cleansing with a strong oil-busting wash that also exfoliates, such as Visha Skincare Advanced Purifying Cleanser, is a more surefire way of eliminating blackheads," says Patel.
 This formula contains a combination of chemical exfoliators salicylic acid (BHA) to exfoliate deep inside the pores and glycolic acid (AHA) to slough away the dead cells on the skin's surface.

 Several of the dermatologists also recommend using retinoids to help sweep out pore-clogging debris.
-Says Greenfield, "I would recommend using something that addresses the underlying concern.
+"I would recommend using something that addresses the underlying concern," says Greenfield.
 For example, a retinoid cream can improve the appearance of the pores and also decrease sweat gland product."
 Because retinoids are known to be irritating, this formula also contains bisabolol and Boswellia serrata extract to soothe skin and counteract the drying effects of the 1% retinol in this night cream.

 Herrmann adds, "Using a retinoid or retinol can help reduce blockage more effectively and prevent acne."
 This over-the-counter retinoid cream is a dermatologist favorite for its effectiveness in reducing and preventing acne.